 STAR TRACK Mental as well as physical fitness should be given due importance, says Kavita Kaushik

 “I do not shoot at night.
-I work religiously from ten to nine, come home, read a little, spend time with family and get eight hours of sleep,” says Kavita.
+I work religiously from ten to nine, come home, read a little, spend time with family and get eight hours of sleep,” she says.
 She prefers to be an early bird; nightclubs and late night partying are not her thing.
-For her, food is one of the important aspects that makes or breaks one’s health and she hardly favours fast-food joints.
+For her, food is one of the important aspects that makes or breaks one’s health and she hardly favours fast-food.
 “I carry everything from home.
-I’m lucky in that way that I have a wonderful cook,” states Kavita.
-Not one to compromise on her love of aloo-puri, she stresses the importance of moderation and timely eating.
+I’m lucky that I have a wonderful cook,” she adds.
+Not one to compromise on her love for aloo-puri, she stresses the importance of moderation and timely eating.

 However, she is quick to point out that the only person to credit for her lean and tall structure is her father.
-“My dad is the most handsome man ever.
+“My dad is very handsome.
 It is all in the genes for me,” says Kavita.